 - Neil Armstrong, similarly, said: "It suddenly struck me that that tiny pea, pretty and blue, was the Earth.
 I put up my thumb and shut one eye, and my thumb blotted out the planet Earth.
 I didn't feel like a giant.
 I felt very, very small."

 - This is pretty much the point of the Disneyland attraction "Soarin' Over California" and its cousin in EPCOT, "Soarin'."

 - Epcot also has "Impressions de France", "Wonders of China", and "Oh Canada!"
 The first is a tour of France projected on five connected movie screens for a wrap-around effect, and the other two are full-on Circlevision 360, which is exactly what it sounds like.

-- The experience also includes Illuminations, which is one-third this, one-third Crowning Music of Awesome, and one-third Crowning Moment of Awesome for Disney World's practical effects crew.
+- The experience also includes Illuminations, which is one-third this, one-third Awesome Music, and one-third Moment of Awesome for Disney World's practical effects crew.

 - The Blue Marble.